dmonterom/face_recognition_TF2/README.md

 The aim of this project is to train an state of art face recognizer using TensorFlow 2.0.
 The architecture chosen is a modified version of ResNet50 and the loss function used is [ArcFace](https://arxiv.org/pdf/1801.07698.pdf), both originally developed by deepinsight in [mxnet](https://github.com/deepinsight/insightface).

-The dataset used for training is the CASIA-Webface dataset used by deepinsight, and can be downloaded from their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
+The dataset used for training is the CASIA-Webface dataset used in [insightface](https://github.com/deepinsight/insightface), and can be downloaded from their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
 The images are aligned using mtcnn and cropped to 112x112.

 The net is trained from scratch using a Tesla P100 and a batch size of 16.